guluc3m/loc/source/includes/_v1_account.md

 {
     "status": "fail",
     "data": {
-        "password": "Field was missing in request"
+        "current-password": "Field was missing in request"
         "new-password": "Password not complex enough"
     }
 }